Custom Search

 Traveling to Mongolia is more appealing to the individuals who are interested in exploration and

 discovery, rather than in comfort and relaxation.
-Traveling requires extensive driving on bumpy roads for
+Traveling requires extensive driving on bumpy

-itself is not the goal of your trip.
-We can make itineraries that are suitable for anyone.
-Also we can
+know that driving itself is not the goal of your trip.
+We can make itineraries that are suitable for

-adjust your itinerary at any time during your travel, if you and your travel mates would like to do so.
+anyone.
+Also we can adjust your itinerary at any time during your travel, if you and your travel

 Q: I am a snorer.
 Will that be a problem?

-Please let us know whom you want (or do not want) to share a hotel room and/or yurt and/or tents
+Please let us know whom you want (or do not want) to share a hotel room and/or yurt and/or

-with.
-Also, please let us know if you do not want to share accommodations with anyone else.
-As long as
+tents with.
+Also, please let us know if you do not want to share accommodations with anyone

-we are informed beforehand, we can arrange accommodations according to your preferences.
+else.
+As long as we are informed beforehand, we can arrange accommodations according to your

-Q: How is my accommodation arranged
+Q: How is my accommodation arranged?

-A: You will share a hotel room, a yurt in countryside camps and tents with one of your travelmates
+A: You will share a hotel room, a yurt in countryside camps and tents with one of your

-filling out our tentative order form, please clearly indicate your accommodation preference, for example
+your preference.
+When filling out our tentative order form, please clearly indicate your

-“I do not want to share a room” and “I would like to share my room with ….”
-If you are a solo traveler,
+accommodation preference, for example “I do not want to share a room” and “I would like to

-you will not share a room with anyone else.
+share my room with ….”
+If you are a solo traveler, you will not share a room with anyone else.

 If you are traveling in a group and choose not share with hotel room, ger, or tent with others,